Stanford-NavLab/gnss_lib_py/docs/source/reference/reference.rst

     retrieved on 23rd June, 2023): for parsing NMEA files with GGA and RMC messages.
   * *SP3*: used to determine SV positions for precise
-  * *GLONASS ICD* (retrieved from this `link <https://www.unavco.org/help/glossary/docs/ICD_GLONASS_4.0_(1998)_en.pdf>`__ retrieved on 27th June, 2023): for determining GLOASS SV states from broadcast satellite positions, velocities, and accelerations.
+  * *GLONASS ICD* (retrieved from this `link <https://www.unavco.org/help/glossary/docs/ICD_GLONASS_4.0_(1998)_en.pdf>`__ retrieved on 27th June, 2023): for determining GLONASS SV states from broadcast satellite positions, velocities, and accelerations.
+  * *GPS ICD* (retrieved from this `link <https://www.gps.gov/technical/icwg/IS-GPS-200N.pdf>`__ retrieved on 28th August, 2023): for determining GPS SV states, clock corrections and other required quantities from broadcast information.
+  * *GALILEO ICD* (retrieved from this `link <https://www.gsc-europa.eu/sites/default/files/sites/all/files/Galileo_OS_SIS_ICD_v2.0.pdf>`__ retrieved on 28th August, 2023): for determining GALILEO SV states, clock corrections and other required quantities from broadcast information.
+  * *BEIDOU ICD* (retrieved from this `link <hhttp://en.beidou.gov.cn/SYSTEMS/ICD/>`__ retrieved on 28th August, 2023): for determining Beidou SV states, clock corrections and other required quantities from broadcast information.

 Package Architecture
 --------------------